Pilgrims Rest - Tourist Mecca in Dense Forest

 Traveling north through the Drakensberg Mountain Range, the road winds through dense forests to the tourist mecca of Pilgrim's Rest, a town which is a living museum.
 Founded in 1873 it has a romantic link with the gold mining and prospecting pioneers of the last century.

-Pilgrim's Rest has changed little and the entire village has been proclaimed a national monument and mining museum.
+Pilgrim's Rest has changed little and the entire village has been proclaimed a national monument and gold mining museum.
 Quaint shops, crafts and displays are a tourist delight and well worth a visit.

-Close to Pilgrim's Rest is the beautiful Mount Sheba Nature Reserve with its rich bird life, situated in a paradise of indigenous forest.
+Close to Pilgrim’s Rest is the beautiful Mount Sheba Nature Reserve of the Mpumalanga Province with its rich bird life, situated

-The entire region abounds with clear beautiful streams, cascading waterfalls and crystal pools, ideal for trout fishing and a joy to hikers on trail in the area.
+ideal for trout fishing and a joy to hikers on trail in the area.

-North of Pilgrim's Rest is the scenic Blyde Riverspoort Nature Reserve with spectacular and stunning scenery and a 56 kilometer hiking trail along the edge of the escarpment.
+North of Pilgrim’s Rest is the scenic Blyde Riverspoort Nature Reserve with spectacular and